CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

   Note: PHP does not support the async function (I could've looked up how to do it but nako⏳) so making a request with a limit of 100  will be at the cost of your own time, I suggest keeping the limit $[1,30]$.

-- `sort`(Array<string>): The results can be sorted by any of the following attributes: `['media_ID', 'title, 'release_Date', 'description', 'content_rating', 'rating', 'poster_Url', 'Genre', 'CAST', 'DIRECTOR', 'WRITER', 'duration', 'seasons']`
+- `sort`(string): The results can be sorted by any of the following attributes: `['media_ID', 'title, 'release_Date', 'description', 'content_rating', 'rating', 'poster_Url', 'Genre', 'CAST', 'DIRECTOR', 'WRITER', 'duration', 'seasons']`

   - `order` (string): The results can be ordered by "ASC" or "DESC" for ascending or descending respectively.